wlillisdev/tasty_tipples/README.md

   - As a customer, I want to be able to contact the store owner if I have any questions.
   - As a customer, I want to be able to see reviews on products from other customers.
   - As a customer, I would like to get an email confirmation of my order to confirm my order was successful.

-- Returning Visitors Aims (registered user):
+#### Returning Visitors Aims (registered user):
   - As a returning visitor, I would like to be able to quickly log in and log out of my account.
   - As a returning visitor, I would like to be able to view my profile and my order history.
-  - As a returning visitor, I would like to be able to leave a review on the product i purachsed.
+  - As a returning visitor, I would like to be able to leave a review on the product I purchased.
   - As a returning visitor, I would like to find links to their social media channels and follow them.
   - As a returning visitor, I would like sign up to a newsletter to find out about any special offers or new products.
-  - As a returning visitor, I would like to learn 7 be educated more about products and manfactueres from thier blog.
+  - As a returning visitor, I would like to learn & be educated more about products and manufactures from their blog.

-- Admin / Store Owner Aims:
+### Admin / Store Owner Aims:
   - As a store owner, I want to be able to create, edit update or delete a product.
   - As a store owner, I want to be able to login to the admin panel of the site.
-  - As a store owner, I want to be able to change user permission on the site and delte users if nessary.
+  - As a store owner, I want to be able to change user permission on the site and delete users if necessary.
-  - As a store owner, I want to be able to add,edit or delete a blog post.
+  - As a store owner, I want to be able to add, edit or delete a blog post.
-  - As a store owner, I want to be able to delete any inapproatiate reviews.
+  - As a store owner, I want to be able to delete any inappropriate reviews.
-  - As a store owner, I want to be able to view order details from cusomters so i can process orders.
+  - As a store owner, I want to be able to view order details from customer’s so I can process orders.
   - As a store owner, I want to be able to market my website online to drive traffic to my site.

 # Agile Approach to Project Devlopment

 An agile approach was taken in the development of this project.
 The project will be dissected into smaller parts and an iterative approach to project management and development will be used to achieve faster development of the project and optimise time usage.